DIGITbrain/digitbrain.github.io/docs/adv/model_data.md

         PASS: '{{ SINK_A.PASSWORD }}'
         URL: '{{ SINK_A.SCHEME }}//{{ SINK_A.HOST }}:{{ SINK_A.PORT }}'
     ```

+!!! note
+    If a same-named field is defined manually by a user, it will not be overwritten.<br>
+    If a field cannot be determined from the `uri`, it will be blank.

 **This feature is in beta.
 Please contact your support**
 **person if you need further support**